vrtuosoio/Scripts/docs/kubernetes-installation.md

 ### 1. Configure values.yml

 We use helm chart to configure our kubernetes configurations.
 However, we do not rely on kubernetes helm installation to manage deployment.
-It is simply used as a templating tool to faciliate generation of kubernetes config yaml files.
+It is simply used as a templating tool to facilitate generation of kubernetes config yaml files.
 Clone this repo

 ```
 git clone https://github.com/vrtuosoio/Scripts.git